particle-iot/Microphone_PDM/README.md

 To run the server:

 ```
-cd server
+cd more-examples/tcp-audio-server
 npm install
-npm start
+node app.js --rate 16000 --bits 8
 ```

 When a client connects it creates a new file in the **out** directory.
 They're sequentially numbered and in wav format.

 Make sure you update the device firmware to specify the IP address of your node.js server!

-### Audio over TCP (16-bit)

-This example is basically the same as the previous example but sends the data as 16000 Hz, mono, 16-bit instead of 8-bit.

-- examples/2-audio-over-tcp-16bit

-The device firmware sends the data as raw PCM samples, so the server is also modified to generate the appropriate wav files.
+It will be printed out when you start the server.

 ### SdFat Wav